zkade0/zkade0/README.md

 - 👋 Hi, I’m @zkade0
 - 👀 I’m interested in cyber security
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on anything.
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me DM me on GitHub or Twitter @_kade__4

 <!---